Michael A. Taylor Player Props: Twins vs. Red Sox

 Michael A. Taylor At The Plate

-- In 15 games this season (24.2%), Taylor has picked up an RBI, and in five of those games (8.1%) he had more than one.
+- In 15 games this season (23.8%), Taylor has picked up an RBI, and in five of those games (7.9%) he had two or more.
 He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.